commonsguy/cwac-provider/README.markdown

 It will automatically add the fake `MediaStore.MediaColumns.DATA` column, delegating all other requests to the underlying `Cursor`.

+Many thanks to Stefan Rusek for [pioneering the basic approach](http://stackoverflow.com/a/25020642/115145).

 Dependencies
 ------------
 This project has no dependencies.